ergoplatform/ergodocs/docs/dev/data-model/block.md

 # Blocks

-The Ergo block interval is 2 minutes, and for the first two years, each block will release a total of 75 Ergs to be shared between the miners and the Treasury (Treasury discussed below).
+The Ergo block interval is 2 minutes, and for the first two years, each block will release a total of 75 Ergs to be shared between the miners and the Treasury.
 But starting at year 2, the emission rate will fall by 3.0 Ergs and after that further decline every three months by an additional 3.0 Ergs, which will result in an end to emission eight years after launch.

 ## Extension Section